Jon Feltheimer: Career

 Feltheimer was named the CEO of Lions Gate Entertainment in March 2000.
-Under his guidance, Lionsgate received 25 Academy Award nominations and seven Oscar wins including for Crash (film), the Best Picture of 2006.
+Under his leadership, Lionsgate received 25 Academy Award nominations and seven Oscar wins including for Crash (film), the Best Picture of 2006.
 In 2024, Lionsgate announced the extension of Jon Feltheimer's contract through August 2029.

 Feltheimer also was an advisor of ZeniMax Media and a member of Telltale Games board of directors.

-Philanthropy and awards

-In 2010, Feltheimer received the MIPCOM Personality of the year award.

-In April 2016, Feltheimer was awarded the Wiesenthal Center's highest honor, the Humanitarian Award.
-He and his wife are supporters of Kehillat Israel, a Reconstructionist congregation in Pacific Palisades, Los Angeles.

 Personal life

 Feltheimer is married to Laurie Demarest; and has 4 children.
-He and his wife are members of Kehillat Israel.
+He and his wife are supporting members of Kehillat Israel, a Reconstructionist congregation in Pacific Palisades, Los Angeles.

+In 2010, he received the MIPCOM Personality of the Year award.

+In April 2016, Feltheimer received the Simon Wiesenthal Center Humanitarian Award.